-Unlocking your iPod Touch, iPad, or iPhone Screen Rotation
+Unlocking your iPhone or iPad Screen Rotation

-For those with iPhone 6 models or later, check that you are set to the Standard Display mode.
+For those with iPhone 6 models or later, check that you are set to the Standard Display Mode.
 With the Zoomed view set ON, the Home screen won’t rotate to landscape mode.

 Change Zoom Display Settings (iOS 11 and later)

-- Toggle Zoom Off
+- Toggle Zoom OFF.

 Change Zoom Display Setting (earlier iOS versions)